 This work is based on the climatic chase sequence from Evil Dead II.
 The artists re-enact the scene on a specially designed stage set.
 Each shot in the sequence is individually digitized.
 Custom computer software selects these clips at random, playing them back in a seamless but continuously variable way, changing the speed and direction of play.
 The images are projected at cinematic scale and the computer hardware is installed in a black briefcase, which forms part of the installation.

-The source material for this work is a collection of one hundred episodes of the Looney Tunes television programme.
-Each episode is broken down into a series of individual shots.
-The artists have assigned key words to each instance they found of violence or physical extremity: every fall, every explosion, and every anvil.
-There are 120 categories in total.
-Each category is archived on an individual video CD which is labelled in clear, bold lettering and installed in the gallery on a shelf.
-Video CDs can be played back via the built-in video player.
+The source material for this work is a collection of one hundred episodes of the Looney Tunes television program.
+Each episode is broken down into a series of individual shots which were then grouped together into categories.
+The categories include each instance of violence or physical extremity (such as every fall, every explosion, and every anvil).
+The suitcase sculpture contains 120 categories of data.